PankajSAgarwal/JavaDesignPattern/README.md

-# DESIGN PATTERNS USING JAVA#
+# DESIGN PATTERNS USING JAVA
 ## 3 Important aspects of any design pattern are
 a.
-Name of the pattern
+Name of the pattern<br/>
 b.
-Intent Of the Pattern
+Intent Of the Pattern<br/>
 c.
-Structure of the Pattern
+Structure of the Pattern<br/>
 ### All the UMLs have been built using visual paradigm